• Skip to primary navigation

 Using an electric mixer

-1. If you are using an electric mixer, you just add the dry ingredients, the wet ingredients, and the activated yeast and mix thoroughly.
+1. If you use an electric mixer, mix the dry and the activated yeast mixture

-2. Make sure the dough is compact and amalgamate.
+3. Make sure the dough is compact and amalgamated.

 Mixing it by hand